caltech-netlab/adacharge/README.md

 # adacharge

-This package is a set of linear optimization algorithms for EV charging using the model predictive control framework, with different objective functions.
+This package is a set of optimization algorithms for EV charging using the model predictive control framework, with different objective functions.
 This package is meant to work in conjunction with acnportal.